xiphoid24/mssp4/README.md

 * Touchpad doesn't work properly if keyboard cover is detached then reattached.
   * "Adds one finger" actions that normally require one finger (including moving cursor) now take 2 fingers.
 Actions that require 2 fingers now require 3 fingers.

+### touch_dependencies
+These are the files needed to make the touchscreen work

 #### windows_binaries
 These binaries are essential to getting the touchscreen to work.
 Copy all of them into /itouch.